WILD VALLEY FARMS

 Picture

+Columbine offers unique depth and comes in a purples, pinks, yellows, and reds.
 Columbine, or Aquilegia came from the Latin word for eagle, perhaps because the petals look like eagle talons.
-Columbine have hardiness in zones 3-9 and are among the easy to grow plant category.
+Columbine has hardiness in zones 3-9 and are among the easy to grow plant category.
 With their unique shape and 'nodding' heads Columbine are real 'thrillers'.

 Snapdragon